aws-solutions/digital-evidence-archive-on-aws/source/dea-main/README.md

 ### Deployment

 1. Follow the steps in the previous section, "Setting Up Configuration"
-2. Build rush in the source directory.
+2. Navigate back to source directory to Update and Build rush if you have not already.
 Refer to Source directory readme.
-3. Run the following commands
+3. Run the following commands in this directory to deploy DEA

 - `STAGE=<dev, prod, beta>
 - `STAGE=$STAGE rushx cdk bootstrap aws://{aws id}/{region}`